Blue Sapphire 3.74 ct*

 Normal price €8.690,00

-Natural sapphire in an intense shade of blue.
+Natural sapphire in an intense blue color.
 This is exactly the color that a sapphire should have in our opinion.
 Royal blue with the high brilliance of a well-cut stone.
-A beautiful centerpiece for any type of jewel.
-View our jewelry for inspiration on how you can have this gemstone converted by us into a piece of jewelry of your choice.
+A beautiful centerpiece for any type of jewellery.
+View our jewelery for inspiration on how you can have this gemstone set by us in a piece of jewelery of your choice.